zhaw-ssm25/zhaw-ssm25.github.io/faq.md

 # Content Questions

-*Do I need to pass the assessement exams in order to participate in the summer school?*
+*Do I need to pass the assessment exams in order to participate in the summer school?*

 Yes, this is a prerequisite.
 If you are a student in its first academic year (full time) or second academic year (part time), you might need to book your flight with a decent cancellation policy.
-Students not having passed the assessement exams are not allowed to participate.
+Students not having passed the assessment exams are not allowed to participate.

 *For which module groups can the 4 ETCS credits be counted?*

 The credits can be booked into the elective modules group (Wahlplicht Module) of semester 5th (full-time studies), or 7th semester (part-time studies).
-You will receive a particiaption confirmation afther the summer school, which will be sent to the study administration.
+You will receive a participation confirmation after the summer school, which will be sent to the study administration.
 They make sure the 4 ECTS credits will be booked into the correct module group.
-It will be communicated later to which module group exactely the 4 ETCS credits can be booked.
+It will be communicated later to which module group exactly the 4 ETCS credits can be booked.

 *If I had already topics covered by the summer school curriculum during my previous studies; is it still worthwhile to participate*?